 Tools for Calculating the Radius of Influence, Pumping Rates and Times for Dewatered Excavations

-Empirical methods can be used to calculate the radial extent of the groundwater cone of depression as well as the estimated pumping rates and times necessary to achieve the required groundwater drawdown for dewatered excavations.
+Empirical methods offer a reliable means to determine the radial extent of the groundwater cone of depression, along with estimated pumping rates and required time for achieving the desired groundwater drawdown in excavations.

 In the absence of site-specific hydraulic data, default hydraulic conductivity values (K) can be used and are listed below for a variety of Australian soil types.